tesera/terraform-modules/public-static-assets/README.md

 - **aliases:** CloudFront Aliases.
 - **acm_certificate_arn:** Domain Certificate ARN
 - **web_acl_id:** WAF ACL ID
-- **lambda_edge_content:** By default this module includes a lambda function to add security headers to all responses.
+- **lambda_viewer_request:** By default this module includes a lambda function to add security headers to all responses.
+This can be overwritten using the above example.
+- **lambda_viewer_response:** By default this module includes a lambda function to add index.html as the default sub directory object.
 This can be overwritten using the above example.

 ## Output
 - **bucket:** `${aws_s3_bucket.main.id}` Full name of the S3 bucket.